ChukwuemekaKarl/Web-silde/README.md

 # Web-silde
-Built this with basic CSS properties with HTML
+Built this with basic CSS properties and HTML